How to Thin Fruit on an Apple Tree

 - Apples that won't get any sun.

-Your goal is to leave only one healthy apple per cluster.
+Your goal is to leave only one healthy apple per cluster, but you may leave two or even three apples where necessary.

 If your apple crop is very heavy, you may wish to make additional decisions about what fruit to thin.
 In this case, consider removing the following: